NASCAR on Fox: Theme music

 The original theme music for NASCAR on Fox broadcasts was in the same style as other Fox Sports properties (such as for NFL and Major League Baseball coverage) and was originally used from 2001 to 2008.
-In 2008, Fox introduced a new theme for its NASCAR telecasts titled NASCAR Love, performed by country singer Toby Lightman (an instrumental version was used for the opening segment).
+In 2008, Fox introduced a new theme for its NASCAR telecasts titled NASCAR Love, performed by folk rock singer-songwriter Toby Lightman (an instrumental version was used for the opening segment).

+However in 2009, Lightman stopped singing the song and was replaced by The Maine and NASCAR Love was phased out and replaced by a reworked version of their hit song, "Everything I Ask For" with newly-written lyrics referencing NASCAR – which was played during the introduction of the pre-race show.

 From the 2011 Budweiser Shootout to 2015, Fox used the NFL on FOX theme song in NASCAR telecasts.
-In addition, country superstar Dierks Bentley unveiled a new version of his hit song "Sideways,” with new lyrics referencing NASCAR – which is played during the introduction of the pre-race show.
+In addition, country superstar Dierks Bentley unveiled a reworked version of his hit song "Sideways,” also with newly-written lyrics referencing NASCAR – which was played during the introduction of the pre-race show.
 "Sideways" was phased out entirely with the 2013 Sprint Unlimited telecast, with the Fox NFL theme music being used full-time.
 In addition, a new CGI introduction sequence, produced by Blur Studio, made its debut.

 In 2015, the introduction sequence was eliminated in favor of intros unique to each track.

 In 2016, Fox and FS1 (Cup Series only) reintroduced the original theme used between 2001 and 2008.
 FS1 continues to use their old theme for Xfinity Series and Truck Series.